kapow-games/documentation/source/dashboard.html.md

 </aside>

 ## Boards
 If your game contains scoreboards, you can configure them here.
-For more information, check out the FAQ page.
+For more information, check out the [FAQ section](./faq.html).

 ## Server Logs
 Logs emitted by your server script will be displayed here.

-## Client Logs
-Logs emitted by your client script will be displayed here.